 - Narcotic Identification and Awareness

 - NRA Eddie Eagle Gun Safety for Kids

 - Historical Preservation and Crime Prevention

 - Bank Security and Safety

-The Leesburg Police Department Community Services has several certified child safety seat technicians available to assist citizens with the inspection of child safety seats.
+The Leesburg Police Department Operational Support Section has several certified child safety seat technicians available to assist citizens with the inspection of child safety seats.
 This service is free to all Town of Leesburg residents only and are made by appointment.
 For those that are not Leesburg residents, the department does conduct child safety seat inspection events.
 These events are open for anyone to get their child safety seats inspected, regardless of the jurisdiction that you live in.
 Any child safety seat inspection events are advertised and posted on this web site.

 All car seat technicians are LPD officers assigned to the Traffic Management Unit.
 They are e certified by the National Safe Kids Coalition and have many years of experience in the field of traffic safety.

 Car Seat Inspection Coordinator